JonathanWilbur/asn1-d/README.md

     - [ ] What the different classes are for
     - [ ] What it means to be primitive or constructed
     - [ ] "Don't use ASN.1 unless you absolutely MUST use ASN.1."
+    - [ ] This library assumes IEEE 754 floating point structure
   - [ ] `library.md`
+    - [ ] Terminology
+      - [ ] This library uses "mantissa," not "significand," because "mantissa" is in the specification.
     - [ ] Class Hierarchy
     - [ ] Exception Hierarchy
     - [ ] Security Advice